adonisamarante/05-design-system/README.md

 - npm i tsup -D (to convert this project into a javascript package that can be added to other projects(the built in conversion is limited))
 - npm i turbo@latest -D (TurboRepo, will run all "dev" scripts in parallel)
+- npm i @changesets/cli -D (for versioning each package) ant then "npx changeset init"

 # ./docs